ryancammer/hello_is_it_me_youre_looking_for/README.md

 # Hello!
 Is it me you're looking for?

+## Problem

+Here’s a take-home from an upcoming interview:
+Assignment: Build a Docker Container for a GoLang Hello World Application using Terraform or CloudFormation.
+To validate your technical keenness and skillset, ____ is requesting you build a Docker container for a simple GoLang Hello World application.
+You will use Terraform or CloudFormation to automate the building, deploying, and managing of the infrastructure for your Docker container.

+Objectives:
+* Create a simple GoLang Hello World application
+* Build a Docker image of the application
+* Use Terraform or CloudFormation to automate the deployment of the Docker container
+* Ensure to use best practices regarding security (credential handling)
+* Please use Gitlab or Github and be ready to share and speak about your code
+* How would you deploy this application using ECS/Kubernetes?

+## Solution

 This Hello World web application is written in Go and uns on [AWS ECS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).
 It uses [GitHub Actions](https://docs.github.com/en/actions)